 To this end, various programmes have been developed with the aim of getting people (from the unemployed, through single-parents to the differently-abled) into some form of work (such as job creation schemes, the introduction of flexible working rules and so forth).
-An example of this type of thinking about the nature and role of welfare was the introduction of a minimum wage, designed to increase the income differential between those in work and those out of work.
+An example of this type of thinking about the nature and role of welfare was the introduction of a:

+Minimum wage, designed to increase the income differential between those in work and those out of work.
 This may, at first site, seem an odd way of tackling poverty, until you realise it's designed to tackle exclusion - a subtle, but important, difference.
 The thinking here, therefore, was that by increasing the income differential (by forcing all employers to pay a minimum level of wages) the option of work would become more attractive to those living on welfare payments.
-They would, therefore, be taken out of a 'culture of dependency' (an idea, you will remember - or not as the case may be - that's central to both New Right and social democratic views on poverty and exclusion) and reintegrated into mainstream society.
+They would, therefore, be taken out of a "culture of dependency" (an idea, you will remember or not as the case may be - that's central to both New Right and Social Democratic views on poverty and exclusion) and reintegrated into mainstream society.

-We will look in more detail in a moment at what all this means for the (changing) role of welfare provision in our society.
+We'll look in more detail in a moment at what all this means for the (changing) role of welfare provision in our society, but next we need to examine some aspects of:

-Private welfare
+Private Welfare

-As the name suggests, this involves profitmaking individuals and companies providing welfare services.
+As the name suggests, private welfare provision involves profit-making individuals and companies providing welfare services.
 This may involve things like:

-- fees money paid directly to a company for a specific service (such as buying a place at an independent (public) school, a private consultation with a doctor, a hospital operation and so forth) and - insurance which involves things like paying money regularly into a fund (such as a private pension, for example) or buying a particular policy to cover a possible eventuality (such as the risk of falling ill and being unable to work).
+• Fees - money paid directly to a company for a specific service (such as buying a place at an Independent (Public) school, a private consultation with a doctor, a hospital operation and so forth) and:

+• Insurance - which involves things like paying money regularly into a fund (such as a private pension, for example) or buying a particular policy to cover a possible eventuality (such as the risk of falling ill and being unable to work).
 It is, of course, possible to take out insurance that, eventually, will be used to pay something like school fees.

-There is, however, a further development we could note here, namely the increasing involvement of private companies in the welfare infrastructure.
-That is, although private companies may not be directly involved in the provision of services (such as hospital treatment) they may have built (and technically own) the hospital in which the treatment takes place - which they then lease to the government.
-Private developers, according to the University of Ulster Centre for Property and Planning ('Accessing private finance', 1998), are also extensively involved in 'urban regeneration' schemes on a similar basis.
+There is, however, a further development we could note here, namely the increasing involvement of private companies in the:

+Welfare infrastructure: That is, although private companies may not be directly involved in the provision of services (such as hospital treatment) they may have built (and technically own) the hospital in which the treatment takes place - which they then lease to the government.
+Private developers, according to the University of Ulster Centre for Property and Planning (1998), are also extensively involved in "urban regeneration" schemes on a similar basis.

-As Tania Burchardt ('Boundaries between public and private welfare', 1999) points out, 'Welfare has never been the exclusive preserve of the state'.
-This was as true before the development of the welfare state (most doctors, for example, charged fees for consultations) as it is today - you can, for example, buy private medical treatment and care if you can afford it.
+As Burchardt (1999) points out, "Welfare has never been the exclusive preserve of the state".
+This was as true before the development of the Welfare State (most doctors, for example, charged fees for consultations) as it is today - you can, for example, buy private medical treatment and care if you can afford it.
 The main question here, however, is not so much the nature of private welfare provision (as indicated above), but more the changing role of private providers and, as a consequence, the changing role of public providers.

-Although, as we will see, the public - private welfare provision relationship is becoming increasingly complex, we also need to consider a further aspect of this relationship.
+Although, as we will see, the public-private welfare provision relationship is becoming increasingly complex, we also need to consider a further aspect of this relationship, namely the role played by:

-Voluntary organisations
+Voluntary Organisations